astyd256/vdom2fs-gitignore/readme.md

 ### Input:

-As of input script expects it to be a JSON dictionary inside of a file with another dict named `"Aliases"`
+As of input, script expects it to be a JSON dictionary inside of a file with another dict named `"Aliases"`

 ```
 {